digitalbazaar/bedrock-vc-delivery/README.md

 ## Security

 - Workflow management routes require **zcap** or **OAuth2** authorization.
-- Exchange execution routes (VC-API `POST`) are unauthenticated by design for OID4* protocol compatibility, but exchanges are single-use, short-lived, and scoped to a specific workflow.
+- Exchange execution routes (VC-API `POST`) are unauthenticated by design, relying on capability URLs for authorization; exchanges are single-use, short-lived, and scoped to a specific workflow.
+Workflows themselves can add authentication by asking for verifiable presentations and verifiable credentials.
 - CORS is enabled on all endpoints.
 This is safe because authorization is performed using HTTP signatures and capabilities (not cookies), making CSRF impossible.
 - Private key material (`privateKeyJwk`) and exchange `secrets` are stripped from all API responses.
 - VC-API exchange creation and exchange-use payloads are limited to **10 MB** (configured via `config.express.bodyParser.routes`).
 OID4VP authorization-response form posts are also limited to **10 MB** (via an inline `urlencoded` body parser).
 Other OID4VCI endpoints (token, credential, etc.) rely on the framework's default body-size limits.
+A feature exists to enable larger exchange state, but it has not been enabled at this time.

 ## Backwards Compatibility